-- 1. Students will get the knowledge of non-relativistic and relativistic quantum mechanics including time-dependent perturbation theory, scattering theory, relativistic wave equations, and second quantization. - 2.
-Students will be able to understand concepts and to perform calculations of scattering of particles. - 3.
-Students will be able to understand and evaluate modern research utilizing quantum theory in condensed matter, nuclear and particle physics. - 4.
-Acquire the basic knowledge on Eigen values and Eigen functions - 5.
-Apply the Schrodinger wave equation to get Eigen values of bound systems - 6.
-Understand the matrix formulation in quantum mechanics - 7.
+- 1. Get the knowledge of non-relativistic and relativistic quantum mechanics including timedependent - 2. perturbation theory, scattering theory, relativistic wave equations, and second quantization. - 3.
+Understand concepts and to perform calculations of scattering of particles. - 4.
+Understand and evaluate modern research utilizing quantum theory in condensed matter, nuclear and particle physics. - 5.
+Acquire the basic knowledge on Eigen values and Eigen functions - 6.
+Apply the Schrodinger wave equation to get Eigen values of bound systems - 7.
+Understand the matrix formulation in quantum mechanics - 8.
 Acquire the basic knowledge on angular momentum of quantum mechanical systems